Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Implementation Details

 As mentioned in the main paper, our flow matching model $\mathbf{V}_{\theta}$ is trained by minimizing the following conditional flow matching loss~\cite{lipman2023iclr}, which minimizes the difference between the predicted velocity field and the true velocity field:

 During the flow matching model training, we sample the time steps from a U-shaped distribution~\cite{lee2024neurips}.

-We train our model using the Muon Optimizer~\cite{liu2025arxiv-muon}, with an initial learning rate of $2 \times 10^{-3}$ for matrix-like parameters and $2 \times 10^{-4}$ for vector-like parameters.
+We train our model using the Muon Optimizer~\cite{liu2025arxiv-muon}, with an initial learning rate of $5 \times 10^{-3}$ for matrix-like parameters and $5 \times 10^{-4}$ for vector-like parameters.
 From our experiments we find that using Muon instead of AdamW~\cite{kingma2015iclr} can achieve faster convergence and better performance.
-For the learning rate schedule, we halve the learning rate after 400, 550, 700, 850, and 1000 epochs.
+For the learning rate schedule, we halve the learning rate after 200, 240, 280, 320, 360, 400, and 500 epochs.
+We train the model for three days with about 120k iterations using 32 NVIDIA A100 GPUs with 80\,GB VRAM each.
+The training data consists of registration instances with view counts ranging from 2 to 16.

-We train the model with 8 NVIDIA A100 GPUs with 80GB VRAM each.
-We train the model in two stages.
-In the first stage, we train for four days (about 900 epochs) using training samples with point cloud view count $N \in [2, 6]$.
-In the second stage, we train with more views ($N \in [2, 24]$) and keep training for three more days (till about 1500 epochs).

-\paragraph{Training data curation}
+\subsection{Training data curation}

 We curate both the scan-level and submap-level training samples using the same script with different settings.

 For each dataset, given the per-frame poses, we first select keyframes based on temporal and spatial thresholds, which removes redundant frames when the sensor is stationary or moving slowly.
 For datasets lacking accurate and globally consistent reference poses, we use a state-of-the-art SLAM system~\cite{pan2024tro} to estimate the poses for data curation.
 For most LiDAR-based datasets (e.g. KITTI is already deskewed), we additionally apply deskewing (motion undistortion) to the keyframe point clouds when point-wise timestamps are available.
 For each sequence with $M$ keyframes, we aim to generate $N_{\text{target}} = \beta M$ training samples, where $\beta$ controls the number of samples per keyframe.
 For every sample, we randomly select $N \in [N_{\text{min}}, N_{\text{max}}]$ point clouds.
 Each point cloud is constructed by accumulating points from $F \in [F_{\text{min}}, F_{\text{max}}]$ consecutive keyframes, and the resulting point clouds do not share frames.
 We then transform the point clouds to the world frame using the corresponding keyframe poses.
 For each sample, we allow at most $T_{\max}$ attempts to find a valid configuration.
 A sample is considered valid only if (i) all point clouds are spatially close to each other, i.e. the pairwise distances between their centers are below a threshold $d_{\text{max}}$, and (ii) the point clouds are not isolated from each other, i.e. they form a connected graph under a minimum overlap-ratio threshold $\epsilon_{\text{overlap}}$.
 The overlap ratio between two point clouds is computed as the ratio of the number of occupied voxels in their intersection to the number of occupied voxels in their union, evaluated on a voxel grid with an adaptively set voxel size $v_{\text{overlap}}$.
 We set a very small overlapping ratio threshold $\epsilon_{\text{overlap}}$ (0.5\%-2\%) to add some hard samples that allow the model to learn to register low-overlapped point clouds.
 Whenever we find a valid set of point clouds in an attempt, we save it as a training sample.
 We set $N_{\text{min}} = 2$ and $F_{\text{min}} = 1$ for all datasets.
 For scan-based samples, we set $F_{\text{max}} = 1$, and for submap-based samples, we use $F_{\text{max}} > 1$.